Renovationism: Decline (1930s–1940s)

 One of the effects of this unlikely concordat was that the days of the Renovationist movement were numbered.
 What followed was a deluge of Renovationist clerics seeking reconciliation with Sergius.
 As a general rule, the Patriarchal Church considered all sacraments celebrated by Renovationists "null and void", hence these receiving clergy were received in those orders in which they happened to be upon the moment when they joined the schism (i.e. 1922).
 The only exception was made for Metropolitan Alexander Vvedensky, who was regarded as the ‘father-founder’ of the schism.
-Vvedensky refused to come into the Moscow Patriarchy as a layman and died unreconciled.
+Vvedensky refused to come into the Moscow Patriarchy as a layman, and died unreconciled.

 In 1943, the Renovationist church had 13 active hierarchs and 10 more bishops, retired or in exile.
-By 1945, there were only 3 bishops left, one of whom was retired.
-In Moscow, only one church remained under Renovationist control – the rest of the church properties had been returned by the Soviet government to the Moscow Patriarchy while Vvedensky was in evacuation.
-Vvedensky died of stroke on July 8, 1946, with his church in complete disarray.
-This date is generally considered to be the end of the Renovationist schism.
+By 1945 only three bishops remained, one of whom was retired.
+In Moscow, only one church remained under Renovationist control; the rest of the church properties had been returned by the Soviet government to the Moscow Patriarchy while Vvedensky was in evacuation.
+Vvedensky died of a stroke on July 8, 1946, with his church in complete disarray.
+By this time, almost all the Renovationist parishes and clergy had been annexed to the Moscow Patriarchate.
+After that scattered and isolated communities left in the country, headed by priests, who, in case of repentance, were defrocked for canonical reasons.
+The last Renovationist bishops to recognize the patriarchal Church were Archbishop Gabriel (Olkhovik) (1948) and Seraphim (Korovin) (August 1, 1948) and Alexander (Shcherbakov) (April 17, 1949).
+The last Renovationist hierarch in the USSR was Metropolitan Philaret (Yatsenko) of Krutitsy, who considered himself the head of the Renovationist Church.
+He died in early 1951, leaving no successors.